 If you want to learn what mindfulness really is and experience what it could mean in your life, you may want to consider one of Jennifer’s groups.
-Reoccurring and drop-in mindfulness groups are availble - just shoot Jennifer an email at jlandon(at)wefixbrains.com if you’re interested.
-Jennifer also offers individual counseling where she teaches these concepts to her clients.
+In addition, she conducts retreats that combine the teaching of the enneagram and yoga ( gentle body movements to embody the teachings).
+Reoccurring and drop-in groups and individual therapy sessions are available – just shoot Jennifer an email at jlandon(at)wefixbrains.com if you’re interested.

 Currently, Jennifer is involved in environmental activism and just finished a 12-day wilderness training in Colorado.
 It proved to be a throwback to her years as a wilderness counselor for troubled adolescents, in which she credits being the best training for her work as a psychotherapist.
 To this day, she claims to actually like sleeping in a tent on the ground.
 Go figure.
 She also likes bike riding and walking around white rock lake, poetry, reading, and throwing fake snowballs at Courtney in between clients.

 Return to Our Team Directory8 Ways to Survive Social Distancing with Your PartnerDuring these strange times, a lot of us are now either out of wo

 Return to Our Team DirectorySAD PERSONAS: Understanding the Risk Factors of SuicideSuicide is one of those topics that people avoid at all costs.